 My son is a naturally inquisitive learner.
 This kit is a safe and fun way to explore electricity.
 It’s also small enough to bring everywhere.
 I’d recommend this to every parent.

 - Aysha Julie, mum of a 10-year old

 - Liam, 6 years old

 Meet our Instructors

 Sarah’s role is to develop a fun, relevant and stimulating curriculum.
 She plays a key role in education focused research towards building our platform.
 She has extensive experience using interactive pedagogy to train leaders.
-She holds a Bachelor's Degree in Psychology and is currently pursuing a Masters in Education.
-She has worked in Singapore for the last 3 years and has been working in the Private Education sector ever since she has moved back to Mauritius.
+Her experience also include teaching in the private educator sector in Mauritius and working with students across Singapore on their community projects.
+She holds a Bachelor’s Degree in Psychology and is currently pursuing a Masters in Education.

 Head of Instructional Design

 Jade enjoys spending time with our campers and contributes to their learning by always bringing innovative ideas to the work that we do.
 She also spends her time on product research, design and development in line with our mission to empower change makers with game-based learning.
 She holds a Masters degree in Biomedical Engineering.
 She has spent 6 months working in Cambridge and has worked in the medical device engineering field for 2 years before starting Katapult in 2019.

 CEO & CPO